How Much Life Insurance Do I Need In 2026?

 Get The Best Prices from Top UK Insurers.
 Compare Policies & Get Quotes In A Few Steps

-The policy’s value should at least cover what’s left to be paid on the mortgage.
+The policy’s value should at least cover the remaining balance on the mortgage.
 If there’s no mortgage, the minimum should clear the debts.

 Things to consider are:

-- The ongoing care costs for children and their living costs.
+• The ongoing care and living costs for children.

 The reality is that even with life insurance in place, money only goes so far.